8 Best Mascara Tips

 Everyone has a desert island beauty product.
 The one with transformative superpowers that can pull your whole look together in seconds.
 For many of us, it’s mascara.
 One coat can make you look bright eyed and awake, even when you’re not feeling it.
-But if you have sensitive eyes, mascara can be a can't-live-with-it-can't-live-without-it daily struggle.
-Stinging, burning, and swollen lids, bloodshot eyes, or all of the above, isn’t the wide-eyed look you’re after.
+But if you have sensitive eyes, mascara can be a can't-live-with-it-can't-live-without-it struggle.

-"There are many conditions that can make someone's eyes more sensitive than others," says Catherine Orentreich, M.D., a New York City-based board certified dermatologist and guiding dermatologist for Clinique.
+"There are many conditions that can make someone's eyes more sensitive than others," says Catherine Orentreich, M.D., a New York City-based board certified dermatologist.
 From skin conditions like eczema, rosacea, or seborrhea to seasonal or topical allergies, the eyes are exceptionally susceptible to irritation.
 "Eyelid skin is extremely thin and has fewer oil glands than other areas of the skin," says Dr. Orentreich.
 This causes a two-fold problem: Thin skin is more easily damaged, and less oil means drier skin, which is more easily irritated.

 1. Better safe than sorry.

-Many things can cause sensitivity to mascara.
-Always play it safe and look for mascara that is allergy tested, fragrance free and ophthalmologist tested.
+Always play it safe and look for mascara that is allergy tested, fragrance free, and ophthalmologist tested.
 Hint: All Clinique mascaras pass the test, which is why they are one of the most recommended mascaras by dermatologists and ophthalmologists.
 Every single formula goes through 7,200 tests, and if there's even one reaction, it's reformulated.
-Here's the really surprising news: Just because it's safe for sensitive eyes, doesn't mean you have to sacrifice wow-factor.
-Have it all with Lash Power Mascara Long-Wearing Formula, a high-tech gel formula that lengthens lashes, doesn't flake or smudge, is tear-resistant and wipes away easily with just warm water.
+Here's the really surprising news: Just because you choose a safer mascara, doesn't mean you have to sacrifice wow-factor.
+Have it all with Lash Power Mascara Long-Wearing Formula, a high-tech gel formula that lengthens lashes, doesn't flake or smudge, is tear-resistant, and wipes away easily with just warm water.

 2. Patch test it.